Lilli Beth Comes Downstairs

 “L-L-Lilli Beth…?”

-She got up, but something had taken her soul; she was pale and her dress was filthy, as if she’d come out of a grave.
+She got up, holding the cleaver in her right hand; she was pale and her dress was filthy, as if she’d come out of a grave.
+And then I saw it for the first time, the light in her eyes that shouldn’t have been there.

 “Will you be my new mommy, Allison?”

-Her smile made every hair on my neck and arms stand on edge, and the red in her eyes was a manifestation of damnation.
+Her smile made every hair on my neck and arms stand on edge, and her pupils went bright red.

 I found I just wanted to live.
-“Y-yes, yes, darling!
-Wh-whatever you want.”
+“Y-yes, yes, darling.
+Wha-whatever you want.”

 Lilli Beth walked past me, still smiling, and walked down the hall toward the staircase, hefting the meat cleaver for a better grip.